Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 ## Running a command in the background

-The commands we've previously run in this course have all been run in the foreground - aka they've been run directly in the terminal window we've been using.
+The commands we've previously run in this course have all been run in the foreground - aka they've been run directly in the terminal window we've been using and occupy the window until they've finished.

-Some text here

 > ## Running commands on the background
 > The `&` sign that we are using at the end of the command is for telling